-The Directors are required to present the Company's accounts and the reports of the Directors and of the auditor for the year ended 31 December 2016 at the annual general meeting.
+The Directors are required to present the Company's accounts and the reports of the Directors and of the auditor for the year ended 31 December 2017 at the annual general meeting.

-Resolutions 2 to 12.
-Re-election of Directors
+Resolutions 2 to 13.
+Election of Lord Lupton and re-election of Directors